Trip date: March 2018

 Mostly when I hear something about "The 45th" these days I get anxious, thinking it's about the current US President.
 Luckily my own personal 45th is all about Scotland, the 45th country I have traveled to!
 Not bad considering I didn't get off North America until I turned 30!

 Forest and I had big plans for our last full day in Edinburgh.
-We started inside the gorgeous St. Giles' Cathedral as it had been closed for the evening when we went by the day before.
+We started inside the gorgeous St. Giles' Cathedral, it had been closed for the evening when we went by the day before.
 There's a very opulent chapel called the Thistle Chapel that is dedicated to the 16 Knights and Ladies of the Order of the Thistle, Scotlands Order of Chivalry.

 From here we walked over to the National Museum of Scotland where we were taking a free 1-hour "Scottish Hits" tour.
 The museum is absolutely massive so I was really happy to have a guide.
 It not only houses the history of Scotland but there are tons of rooms of science, technology, world culture, world history, design, etc. It's a bit overwhelming!